- About Us

 - News & Events

-God instituted marriage as an honorable estate (Heb.
-13:4) for the blessing of companionship (Gen. 2:18) and as a continuation of the divine work of creation in the history of the human race (Gen. 4: 1).
+God instituted marriage as an honorable estate (Hebrews 13:4) for the blessing of companionship (Genesis 2:18) and as a continuation of the divine work of creation in the history of the human race (Genesis 4:1).
 Marriage is not a requirement for perfection of personhood, nor is it a necessity for fulfillment in God’s highest purpose.
-Marriage may, in fact, hamper a person’s unconditional readiness for the call of God, and there are those who have the gift of refraining from marriage (Matt.
-19:12; 1 Cor.
-7:7).
+Marriage may, in fact, hamper a person’s unconditional readiness for the call of God, and there are those who have the gift of refraining from marriage (Matthew 19:12; 1 Corinthians 7:7).

-God intended marriage to be a monogamous, lifelong union as clearly implied in Genesis 2:24.
-“Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.”
+God intended marriage to be a monogamous, lifelong union as clearly implied in Genesis 2:24: “Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.
 Jesus recalled this original order of creation to overthrow the lax interpretation and practice of the Mosaic Law (Mark 10:6ff.).
 Although polygamy was sometimes practiced in Old Testament times, the Bible makes clear that God intended marriage to exist between one man and one woman for as long as both of them remain alive.
-In Romans 7:2 the apostle Paul wrote: “For the woman which hath an husband is bound by the law to her husband so long as he liveth: but if the husband be dead, she is loosed from the law of her husband.”
-(See also I Cor.
-7:39).
+In Romans 7:2 the apostle Paul wrote: by law a married woman is bound to her husband as long as he is alive: but if her husband dies, she is released from the law of marriage.
+(See also 1 Corinthians 7:39).

 The strict and lofty terms with which the marriage bond is described in the New Testament has its primary focus on human fellowship and the family.
-For the Christian, the basis of all marital love is the love of Christ for the church (see for example Eph.
-5:3 1ff.).
+For the Christian, the basis of all marital love is the love of Christ for the Church (see, for example, Ephesians 5:31-33).
 Marriage is constituted first in mutual covenant.
-Marriage is a solemn, binding agreement entered into before God and man (Mal.
-2:14).
+Marriage is a solemn, binding agreement entered into before God and man (Malachi 2:14).
 Ezekiel 16:8 uses marriage to illustrate the relationship between God and Israel and speaks of this relationship as a covenant entered into on the basis of swearing or an oath or a pledge.
 Jesus, in John 2, sanctioned by His presence a marriage being recognized and solemnized by a public celebration.
 Therefore, men and women should enter marriage with a legal contract and pledged vows, preferably under the administration of a Christian minister, not just by deciding to start to live together.

 Marriage is a physical union.
-This is clearly set forth by the apostle Paul in First Corinthians 6:16ff.
-Marriage is designed to be a unity of flesh and spirit and represents the wholeness of that unity (I Thess.
-4:3-5).
-In Second Corinthians 12:19-21 the apostle Paul warns the Corinthian church that impenitence of those who committed sexual immorality would necessitate his intervention.
+This is clearly set forth by the apostle Paul in 1 Corinthians 6:16ff.
+Marriage is designed to be a unity of flesh and spirit and represents the wholeness of that unity (1 Thessalonians 4:3-5).
+In 2 Corinthians 12:19-21, the apostle Paul warns the Corinthian church that impenitence of those who committed sexual immorality would necessitate his intervention.

-In no case ought any person to enter into any so-called “marriage ” with a person of the same sex.
-Homosexual unions are specifically forbidden and are described in Scripture as manifestations of the basest forms of sinful conduct since it degrades human dignity and desecrates God’s creational design (see Lev.
-20:13; Rom.
-1:26-27, 32; 1 Cor.
-6:9).
+In no case ought any person to enter into any so-called “marriage” with a person of the same sex.
+Homosexual unions are specifically forbidden and are described in Scripture as manifestations of the basest forms of sinful conduct since it degrades human dignity and desecrates God’s design in creation (see Leviticus 20:13; Romans 1:26-27, 32; 1 Corinthians 6:9).

 A Christian should not marry a person who does not know Christ as personal Savior.
-Second Corinthians 6:14 is explicit, “Be ye not unequally yoked together with unbelievers.”
-The final few words of First Corinthians 7:39 suggest the same standard; widows who remarry are told to do so “only in the Lord.”
-Love for Christ is never to have second place (Matt.
-6:33).
+Second Corinthians 6:14 is explicit, Do not be yoked together with unbelievers.
+The final few words of 1 Corinthians 7:39 suggest the same standard: widows who remarry are told to do so “only in the Lord.”
+Love for Christ is never to have second place (Matthew 6:33).

 When an adulterous relationship has brought about a divorce, the party who is innocent of adultery has a right to remarry.
-The words of Jesus, “Whosoever shall put away his wife, saving for the cause of fornication,” implies the right of remarriage.
-When He adds, “And whosoever shall marry her that is divorced (the guilty party) committeth adultery” (Matt.
-5:32), the right to marry anyone guilty of adultery is denied and also to marry anyone who obtained divorce for the express purpose of remarriage (Mark 10: 11- 12).
+The words of Jesus, anyone who divorces his wife, except for marital unfaithfulness, implies the right of remarriage.
+When He adds, and anyone who marries the divorced woman (the guilty party) commits adultery (Matthew 5:32), the right to marry anyone guilty of adultery is denied and also to marry anyone who obtained divorce for the express purpose of remarriage (Mark 10:11-12).